beefupinetree/dsnd-sparkify/README.md

 ### File description

-* sparkify_local.ipynb: The Jupyter notebook containing the code used on the sample dataset
+* sparkify_local.ipynb: The Jupyter notebook containing the code used on the sample dataset which was tested on a standalone PC
-* sparkify_aws.ipynb
+* sparkify_aws.ipynb: The Jupyter notebook with the code applied on the full dataset using a cluster of 3 machines on AWS

 ### Summary results